 If check-integrity is set, then fail, warn, or ignore SRV records that refer to CNAMES.
-The default is to warn.
+The default is to check-sibling check-spf zero-no-soa-ttl

-check-sibling

 When performing integrity checks, also check that sibling glue exists.
 The default is yes.